 Entries in this report are for major agencies (e.g., the National Park Service) and cross-cutting issues (e.g., Everglades restoration) that receive funding in the Interior, Environment, and Related Agencies appropriations bill.
-For each such agency or issue, we discuss some of the key funding changes proposed for FY2009 that are likely to be of interest to Congress.
-We also address related policy issues that might occur in the context of considering appropriations legislation.
+For each such agency or issue, we discuss some of the key funding changes proposed by the Bush Administration for FY2009 that are likely to be of interest to Congress.
+We also address related policy issues that tend to occur in the context of considering appropriations legislation.
 Presenting such information in summary form is a challenge given that budget submissions for some agencies number several hundred pages and contain innumerable funding, programmatic, and legislative changes for congressional consideration.
 For information on programs funded in the bill but not directly discussed in this report, please contact the key policy staff members listed at the beginning of the report.

 This report contains final FY2008 enacted levels for agencies, programs, and activities.
 In general, in this report the term appropriations represents total funds available, including regular annual and supplemental appropriations, as well as rescissions, transfers, and deferrals, but excludes permanent mandatory budget authorities.
-Increases and decreases generally are calculated on comparisons between the funding levels enacted for FY2008 and those requested by the President for FY2009.
+Increases and decreases generally are calculated on comparisons between the funding levels enacted for FY2008 and those requested by President Bush for FY2009.
+Emergency funding for FY2009 provided in broad economic stimulus legislation (P.L.
+111-5, H.R.
+1) currently is discussed in the introduction of this report, rather than in sections throughout the report.
+When annual funding for Interior agencies for FY2009 is determined, sections throughout this report will be updated to reflect FY2009 annual and stimulus funding.

 The House Committee on Appropriations is the primary source of the funding figures used throughout the report.
 Other sources of information include the Senate Committee on Appropriations, agency budget justifications, and the Congressional Record.
 References to the "Explanatory Statement" refer to the statement on the FY2008 appropriations bill published in the December 17, 2007, Congressional Record.
 That bill, H.R.
 2764, was enacted as P.L.
 110-161, the Consolidated Appropriations Act for FY2008.
 In the tables throughout this report, some columns of funding figures do not add to the precise totals provided due to rounding.